NielsScholten94/Setup-Wizard/README.md

 Text task4Status = new Text("open");
 ```

 These text fields should be replaced with a database connection.
 Everytime the user finished a new task, the database should get an status update.
-Like in this example above, completed stands for a completed task, active for an active task and open for a task that is nog completed nor active.
+Like in this example above, completed stands for a completed task, active for an active task and open for a task that is still open.
 The status of a task is checked with the function below.

 ```java
 if (task1Status.getText().equals("completed")){